 Girls and women also take on a pornified view of themselves because the messages they get from the culture tell them that their most important role is to look “hot” and sexual.
 Ultimately, this interferes with the capacity for males and females to develop relationships and friendships that are based on empathy, respect, connection, kindness, and equality.

-Privacy: controlling who sees what, who knows what, how much they see, how much they know.
+Privacy can refer to controlling who sees what, who knows what, how much they see, how much they know.

 Children do not understand that when they share comments, pictures, or videos online, they lose control of the item posted or shared.
 Instead they possibly transfer control to the person with whom they shared the information, or even to the company (which mines the data of users in order to match users with advertisers).